 The highway incident

-And I went around a bit of a bend on old part of the road and I hit an oil slick my old car, my first car and I probably I don’t remember anything of that really.
-I took a long time to even remember that day.
+And I went around a bit of a bend on an old part of the road and I hit an oil slick in my old car, my first car, and I probably don’t remember anything of that.
+It took a long time to even remember that day.
 However, following the police report and the witness accounts, It seems that when I hit the oil slick, I lost control.

-Basically the skull base, you know, skull base, had multiple breaks within it and through the sinuses.
-CSF leak so a brain leak basically brain fluid leak, spinal brain fluid leak as well.
-So acquired brain injury as part of that.
+The skull base, you know, skull base, had multiple breaks within it and through the sinuses.
+CSF leak so a brain leak brain fluid leak, spinal brain fluid leak as well.
+So acquired brain injury is part of that.
 Yeah, so that’s the shorter, short version of it.
-So straight airlifted into the off road and multiple surgeries, facial reconstruction, brain surgery to prevent bacterial meningitis and patch up the puncture, basically.
-So the break throughout the skull base in my forehead, basically punctured the first layer of membrane around the brain on times and, that required patching up to prevent secondary infection.
-So having bacterial meningitis which ofcourse if it got that in the brain, well, see you later.
+So straight airlifted into the off-road and multiple surgeries, facial reconstruction, and brain surgery to prevent bacterial meningitis and patch up the puncture.
+So the break throughout the skull base in my forehead punctured the first layer of the membrane around the brain at a time, and, that required patching up to prevent secondary infection.
+So having bacterial meningitis which of course if it got that in the brain, well, see you later.

 Yeah, so I’ve had my face reconstructed, I’ve had multiple surgeries and implants and all sorts of things they put in my face, metal, there’s pins there’s all sorts of things in my face, and lots of surgeries to help assist with the movement of my eye.
-And of course the brain surgery to ensure that I don’t get back to a meningitis, which are the time frames passed now, so I won’t get that.
+And of course, the brain surgery to ensure that I don’t get back to meningitis, which is the time frame passed now, so I won’t get that.

 And yeah, so that’s that’s the short version of the of what happened to me.
-The part we’re focusing in on what we said, the journey to be on trauma started straightaway.
+In the part where we’re focusing on what we said, the journey to be on trauma started straightaway.
 And when I came to enough, I tried to escape the hospital.
 See my hands and my butt hanging out with my gown too Deborah where are you going?

 Where am I going?
 I’m going home.
 Now, of course, I was out of it, head injury medicine having brain injury, you name it right and face is out here, bruises, you name it.
 However, in my mind, maybe it’s a core instinct of mine or something that I was not going to be a victim.
 That’s not me.
 So that all the talk around me that I could hear around she’ll never be able to do this never be able to do that.

-Doctors coming in and asking me what my name is, who is the person next to me was, of course, my mother what time is it what, who am I?
-You know, that was I had enough recognition to understand that these people around me didn’t think I knew what was going on.
+Doctors came in and asked me what my name was, who is the person next to me was, of course, my mother what time is it what, and who am I. You know, that was I had enough recognition to understand that these people around me didn’t think I knew what was going on.
 And I suppose part of me didn’t because I was drugged off my face, and of course, a head injury.
 That said though, straightaway, I was like, no, this isn’t me.
 I’m not going to be this person.
-I’m not going to be this person here that gets poked and prodded at and whos gonna live like this not happening.
+I’m not going to be this person here who gets poked and prodded at and who’s gonna live like this not happening?

 So when you woke up from surgery, what was it that you couldn’t do?

-If you’ve had a stroke, and you’re recovery, you’ll know what is the scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
+If you’ve had a stroke, and you’re recovering, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid?
-In case I make matters worse, doctors will explain things, but obviously because you’ve never had a stroke before.
+In case I make matters worse, doctors will explain things, but obviously, because you’ve never had a stroke before.